Mountain Goat on the Quandary Peak hiking trail in Breckenridge.

 Some other nearby 14ers for first timers include Grays and Torreys Peaks, the Kite Lake 14ers, and Mt.
 Elbert.

-• Notice: Visitors to Quandary Peak and McCullough Gulch Trail areas will now be required to reserve parking online or use the free shuttle from Breckenridge.
+• Notice: Visitors to Quandary Peak and McCullough Gulch Trail areas will now be required to reserve parking online or use the shuttle from Breckenridge.
 Learn More.

 Climb a Lesser-Known Breckenridge 12er or 13er